“Testing leads to failure, and failure leads to understanding.” - Burt Rutan

 testdb-down after all tests have been ran.

 In this post, I showed you how to setup your web service projects to use Docker and Docker Compose.
 The files I reviewed allow you to run your Go tests and dependencies in a restrictive computing environment that didn’t have Go pre-installed.
-In the next part of the series, I will showcase the Go code required to set-up a test suite for the web service, which will be the basis for writing insightful integration tests.
+In the next part of the series, I will showcase the Go code required to set-up a test suite for the web service, which will be the basis for writing insightful integration tests, as well as writing actual integration tests.

 Note: This entire series of posts draws its examples from this repository.